In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 Excel spreadsheets are also accepted.
 We will continue to accept paper K-1s but request the CD or spreadsheet method of reporting.
 Permission does not need to be obtained from this office to submit K-1s by these methods.

-Payment must be made for any balance due amount calculated on the return.
+MyDORWAY or through a check or money order attached to a paper filed return.
 Make the check payable to the “SC Department of Revenue.”
-Write the file number or Federal Employer Identification Number (FEIN) and SC1065 and the year of the tax return” on the payment.
+Write the Federal Employer Identification Number (FEIN) and SC1065 and the year of the tax return on the payment.
 Staple the payment to the front of the form in the indicated area.

 NOTE: Refunds cannot be claimed on SC1065.
 An overpayment must be claimed and refunded at the partner level.